 Village councils handled many civil and criminal matters, but the councils varied considerably in decision-making styles and the number of matai involved in decisions.
-The law recognizes the decisions of the local council and provides for limited appeal to the Lands and Titles Court and the Supreme Court.
+The law recognizes the decisions of village councils and provides for limited appeal to the Lands and Titles Court and the Supreme Court.
 The nature and severity of a dispute determines which court receives an appeal.
 Defendants may make a further appeal to the Court of Appeal.
-A Supreme Court ruling stipulates that local councils may not infringe upon villagers' freedom of religion, speech, assembly, or association.
+A Supreme Court ruling stipulates that village councils may not infringe upon villagers' freedom of religion, speech, assembly, or association.
 Village councils, however, consistently ignored this ruling.

-A January 2017 amendment to the law on village councils sought to ensure that the powers exercised by the village council comply with the constitution.
-The amendment provides more detail on what is a punishable offense and steps to be taken to carry out a punishment.
-Because of a strong cultural focus on village authority, the effect of the amendment remains uncertain.
+The law on village councils seeks to ensure that the powers exercised by the village council comply with the constitution and provides detail on what is a punishable offense and steps to be taken to carry out a punishment.
+Because of a strong cultural focus on village authority, the effect of the law remains uncertain.
+In October, for example, three persons were charged with arson after a fire destroyed the home of Fialele Amatega, who had sought to bury his wife on family land.
+The village council denied the request and banished him from the village.
+Amatega obtained a favorable ruling from the Land and Title Court and buried his wife.
+His house burned the following night and his family alleged village involvement in the arson.